mlehotay/ier/IER/IER-diagnostics.md

 * coherence
 * unavoidability

-Combined with real ethical consequences, this invites the question:
+Combined with real ethical consequences, this naturally prompts the question:

 > *“How do we tell whether a system has a Unified Experiential Field?”*

-IER’s answer is not “we do not yet know.”
+IER’s answer is not *“we do not yet know.”*
 It is:

 > **Under IER, there is nothing to tell — in principle.**

-This is a consequence of the identity claim and the definition of intrinsic constraint, not a refusal to engage empirically.
+This is not a refusal to engage empirically.
+It is a consequence of the identity claim itself.

 ---